bryceac/habari-jekyll-export/README.markdown

 # Jekyll Export for Habari

-This plugin exports Habari posts as static files for Jekyll.
+This plugin exports Habari posts as static files for Pelican, and is a slightly modified version of the Jekyll export plugin.

 ## Requirements